Physical Therapist Assistant AS

 - Demonstrate consistently safe clinical skills and actions.
 An unsafe clinical skill or action is a single occurrence or pattern of behavior in the classroom lab or clinic involving unacceptable risk or actual harm to the patient, to the student or others.*

-* A student who exhibits impaired judgment or is suspected of substance abuse in the classroom, lab or clinic will be removed from the setting promptly, will meet jointly with his or her advisor and the department chair.
+* A student who exhibits impaired judgment or is suspected of substance abuse in the classroom, lab or clinic will be removed from the setting promptly, will meet jointly with his or her advisor and the Program Director.
 The situation will be handled by the PTA Program based on the behaviors which resulted in action on the part of university or clinical faculty/staff.
 Please refer to the USF Student Handbook section on Standard of Conduct for more information.

 Failure to meet these requirements will result in dismissal from the PTA Program following review by the PTA Faculty.

 A student must receive a “C” or above in both PTA 282 and PTA 284 and a pass in PTA 288 to progress to PTA 298.
 PTA 298 is identified as a terminal clinical experience and is designed to be completed following a student’s successful completion of all didactic components of the PTA curriculum.

 All students must complete required credits indicated in the Physical Therapist Assistant Program’s curriculum plan with a grade point average (GPA) of at least 2.0 on a 4.0 scale for eligibility to graduate.
 At least 55 percent of the credits for the Associate of Science degree must be obtained from University of Saint Francis coursework.
 Competent performance of clinical procedures will be documented from laboratory check-offs and from clinical education evaluations performed on each student.
 In addition, university requirements for an Associate of Science degree must be met.
 Students enrolled in the Physical Therapist Assistant program are expected to complete graduation requirements in four to six semesters.